Skip to content

 Given two kayaks of equal width, the longer kayak will be the fastest.
 Why?
 As the kayak moves through the water, the hull must separate water at the bow and allow it to return to the stern as smoothly as possible.
 The longer the waterline, the smoother transition.
 A shorter waterline will result in a less streamlined passage through the water.

 Longer kayaks have a number of advantages: They are fasterglide farthertrack better, are more stablecarry heavier loads, and are easier to paddle.
 If longer kayaks are more efficient and use less effort why would anyone want a short boat?
-Shorter kayaks are lighter, less cumbersome, are easier to transport, and are often less expensive.
+Shorter kayaks are lighter, less cumbersome, are easier to transport, generally offer good primary stability, and are often less expensive.
 A shorter hull will also turn and maneuver quicker in narrow streams or tight places.

 WIDTH